-Stay up to date with any new laws that may affect your bankruptcy filing laws.
-Bankruptcy law has changed substantially in recent years, and it’s important to stay up-to-date to ensure that you file properly.
-Your state’s website will have up-to-date information about these changes.
+Learn all the latest laws prior to deciding to file for bankruptcy.
+Bankruptcy laws are always changing, and it’s important to stay up-to-date to ensure that you file properly.
+Your state’s website will have the information about these changes.